Compact groups with probabilistically central monothetic subgroups: About -central subgroups

 \section{About $\epsilon$-central subgroups}

 Let $G$ be a topological group generated by a symmetric set $X$.
 If it is possible to write $g\in G$ as a product of finitely many elements from $X$, we denote by $w(g)$ the shortest length of such an expression.
 If $g$ cannot be written as a product of finitely many elements of $X$, we simply say that $w(g)$ is infinite.
 The next result is Lemma 2.1 in \cite{dierings-s}. \begin{lemma} Let $G$ be a group generated by a symmetric set $X$ and let $D$ be a subgroup of index $m$ in $G$.
-Then every coset $Db$ contains an element such that $w(g) \leq m-1$. \end{lemma}
+Then every coset $Db$ contains an element such that $w(g) \leq m-1$. \end{lemma} We remark that Lemma \ref{glaucia} holds for topological groups and their closed (open) subgroups of finite index.
+Indeed, for an integer $r\geq 0$ let $D_r$ be the union of the cosets of $D$ containing some element $g$ with $w(g)\leq r$.
+Then $D_r \subseteq D_{r+1}$ and $D_rX\subseteq D_{r+1}$ for all $r$.
+Let $R$ be the minimal integer such that $D_{R+1} = D_R$.
+Then $D_R$ is a closed set containing the group generated by $X$, so $D_R =G$.
+Since $D$ has $m$ cosets and $D_0 =D$, $R<m$.

 We now proceed to the proof of Proposition \ref{proposition}, which we restate here for the reader's convenience.

 \textit{Let $G$ be a compact group and let $l, n$ be positive integers.
 Suppose that there is a subgroup $K$ of $G$ such that $[G:C_G(g^l)] \leq n$ for every $g \in K$.
 Then there exists a positive integer $e$, depending only on $l$ and $n$, and a normal subgroup $T$ of $G$, such that the index $[G:T]$ and the order of $[K^e,T]$ both are finite and $(l,n)$-bounded.}